 Carly Lynn – Birchtree Forest Kindergarten Teacher.
 Carly received a Bachelor’s degree from SUNY Potsdam in K-6 education, and holds a Master’s degree in Waldorf Early Childhood Education from Sunbridge College.
 She joined our school in 2005.

-Mary Maschal-Rose Kindergarten and Middle School Art Teacher.
+Mary Maschal-Rose Kindergarten Teacher.
 Mary holds a B.A. in Women’s Studies from San Diego State University.
 Mary completed her Waldorf Teacher Certification at Waldorf Teacher Education Eugene in 2006.
 She joined our Early Childhood faculty in 2008.

 Manon N’Dolo-Maple Forest Kindergarten Teacher.
 Manon holds a Masters degree from the Université Paul Valéry, France and a certificate in Waldorf Education from Sunbridge College.
 Manon taught French in our High School for three years, then Parent-Child classes in 2008 and preschool-kindergarten since 2012.